datastax/diagnostic-collection/README.md

 2. Merging all data into single file

 These 2 steps are separate because admins are using different ways to access nodes in the cluster, and transferring the data.
-We're providing the sample script that allows to perform the data collection from nodes - see description of the `collect_diag.sh` script.
+We're providing the sample script that allows to perform the data collection from cluster nodes - see description of the `collect_diag.sh` script.

 ## Collecting diagnostic on individual nodes